5ucur/subPixel/README.md

 `python write.py <text>`
 - Text is the text you want to write to subpixels, also used as the output file name.
+- View your text by looking at the individual subpixels, with a camera or on an older screen.
+Or, use the subPixel Renderer:

 `python render.py <file> [height] [scale]`
 - File is the image you want to render the preview of.